This Man Must Die

-The film had a total of 1,092,910 admissions in France.

 Plot

-A sports car races through the countryside.
-A young woman is in the passenger seat.
-It enters a small village at high speed.
-It hits Charles Thénier's young son, who is returning from the beach, and drives on without stopping.
-Charles vows to have his revenge, keeping a journal of his thoughts.
+Returning from the beach, Charles Thénier's young son Michel is killed by a hit-and-run driver in a sports car.
+Charles vows to have his revenge, keeping a journal in which he states his intention to kill the offender once he finds him.

 The police investigation is fruitless.
 Charles thinks the guilty party may run a garage, since there is no record of a car going in for repairs.
 By chance, while pursuing this hunch, he discovers that the actress Hélène Lanson was the passenger in a car that was damaged on the day of his son's death.
-Adopting a pseudonym, he seduces her and discovers that the driver was her brother-in-law Paul Decourt.
-He arranges a trip with Hélène to visit her sister's family in Brittany.
+Using his pen-name Marc Andrieux, he seduces her and discovers that the driver was her brother-in-law Paul Decourt.
+Hélène confesses that she has had depressive anxiety recently.
+Charles presses her to explain more but couldn't get more information.
+Eventually he overcomes Hélène's reluctance and arranges a trip for both of them to visit her sister's family in Brittany.

 Charles discovers that Paul is detestable, cruel to his wife and hated by his teenage son Philippe.
-He has conflicting thoughts as to whether or not he will kill Paul but rescues him from a cliff-fall.
+He also observes that Paul is a terrible womanizer and confirms that Hélène once slept with Paul.
+He has conflicting thoughts as to whether or not he will kill Paul but, although hesitatingly, rescues him from a cliff-fall.
 Philippe confides to Charles his own desire to kill his father.

-Hélène confesses that she once slept with Paul so Charles presses her to explain more of her anxiety about Paul but she refuses to add anything.

 Charles decides to kill Paul in a staged sailing accident and buys a boat for that purpose.
 However, while at sea, Paul pulls a gun on him and reveals that he has read Charles's journal and passed it to his solicitor to take to the police should something happen to him.
 After returning to the harbour, Paul throws Charles out of his house.